MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/GettingStarted.md

 ## Step 4 - Navigation events

-We already covered navigating to URL using `ICoreWebView2CoreWebView2::Navigate` in the last step.
+We already covered navigating to URL using `ICoreWebView2::Navigate` in the last step.
 During navigation, WebView fires a sequence of events that the host can listen to - `NavigationStarting`, `SourceChanged`, `ContentLoading`, `HistoryChanged`, and then `NavigationCompleted`.
-Click here to learn more.
+Click [here](reference/ICoreWebView2.md#navigation-events) to learn more.

 ![navigationEvents](images/navigationEvents.PNG)